TL;DR: Baby’s first dead mall… where it all began.

 History: With the wild success of the 1962-built Randhurst Shopping Center in Mount Prospect, Illinois: the Randhurst Corporation – a team of suits from Chicago department store chains Carson Pirie Scott & Co., Wieboldt Stores, Inc., and Montgomery Ward & Co. (who because of a nearby existing store since 1965: was subbed by the J.C.
 Penney Co.) set their sights further north for their second commercial and retail development: Lakehurst.

-In 1968 the city of Waukegan annexed a 200-acre site near the intersection of Belvidere and Waukegan Road (IL-120 and 43), and construction got underway less than a year later – lasting nearly two years.
+In 1968 the city of Waukegan annexed 200 acres of the former Edellyn Farms, near the intersection of Belvidere and Waukegan Road (IL-120 and 43).
+Construction kicked-off less than a year later – lasting nearly two years.
 The architects were Sidney H. Morris of Chicago, and joining the Randhurst Corporation for a second time: pioneering mall architect, Victor Gruen Associates of Los Angeles.

 Lakehurst – with Carson’s, Wieboldt’s, 100 retail stores, and over 5,000 people – celebrated its grand opening on August 19, 1971 in a ceremony emceed by Waukegan Mayor Robert Sabonjian, Miss Illinois, Miss America 1970 and others.
 JCPenney and its external Auto Center opened shortly after.

 Centrally-located in Lake County, modern, and massive in size: Lakehurst dealt a devastating blow to both nearby Belvidere Mall, and downtown Waukegan – which for decades reigned as the retail hub of Lake County.
 The mall was decorated in an ultra-contemporary fashion with bright colors and mirrors throughout, and designed as a two-floor, four-wing cross meeting in a large, open main atrium for hosting events.